UMDCMS/ControlUI/README.md

 ### Minimum prior knowledge

 Attempt to require minimum knowledge outside the typical HEP physicist tool kit.
-Python will be the key technology choosen for the flexibility.
-PyQt is choosen to drive the GUI interface, though we aim to have physicists interact with as little with this process as possible.
+Python will be the key technology chosen for the flexibility. `PyQt` is chosen to drive the GUI interface, though we aim to have physicists interact with as little with this process as possible.

 ### Minimum editing